andre-senna/dev-portal/tutorials/publish/index.md

 * SERVICE_PROTOBUF_DIR - Directory which contains protobuf files of your service: ```service/service_spec/``` in case of our example service.
 * SERVICE_DISPLAY_NAME - Display name of your service.
 You can choose any name you want.
 * PAYMENT_ADDRESS - Ethereum account which will receive payments for this service.
 You should set it to your ethereum account.
 You can use ```snet account print``` to see your account.
-* SERVICE_ENDPOINT - Endpoint which will be used to connect to your service: ```http://SERVICE_IP:7000```.
+* SERVICE_ENDPOINT - Endpoint which will be used to connect to your service.
 * FIXED_PRICE - Price in AGI for a single call to your service.
 We will set the price to 1 COG (remember that 1 AGI = 10^8 COGS).

 For example:
 ```
-# !!! replace SERVICE_IP with your service's ip
 ACCOUNT=`snet account print`
-snet service metadata-init service/service_spec/ example-service $ACCOUNT --endpoints http://SERVICE_IP:7000 --fixed-price 0.00000001
+snet service metadata-init service/service_spec/ $SERVICE_NAME $ACCOUNT --endpoints http://$SERVICE_IP:$SERVICE_PORT --fixed-price 0.00000001
 ```
 This command will create ```service_metadata.json``` file.
 Please take a look into this file.
 You can find the description of service metadata format in [mpe-metadata](https://dev.singularitynet.io/docs/all/mpe/mpe-metadata/).